 - Mix up you spices.
 Add the garlic, chili powder, paprika, and salt to a bowl and mix well.

 - Grill the corn.
 Make a tin foil boat for the corn and then place each corn cob into the boat.
 Cover with more tin foil and seal so that air can’t escape.
 Grill the corn for 20-25 minutes over high heat (400ºF) and flipping the corn every 5 minutes.
+Check out our grilled corn in foil tutorial.

 - Add toppings.
 Remove the corn from the grill and open the foil.
 Top the corn with fresh lime juice, red onion, cilantro, and cheese.